DucksFoLif/duck-racer/README.md

 License

 Feel free to use or modify this code as you wish.
 It's an exercise in learning, and I hope it can help others who are learning too!

+Credits

+This project was created by Justin Brower in Spring 2022 as a way to learn more about C++ and game development basics.